 ID: L5-INSTSW-20

-Each peripheral MISC FSW shall format all telemetry data into the formats specified by the Science Data Format Document.
+Each peripheral MISC FSW shall format all telemetry data into the formats specified by the Data Format Document (Ref 8)

+Context: The Data Format Document describes both science and HK CCSDS packet data formats, and also the format of data transferred between the peripheral MISCs and the DPU.
+All CCSDS packet formatting will actually be performed by the DPU, not the peripheral MISCs.

 Rationale/Flowdown: Self-imposed.